dciliberti/lehner-motoren-map/README.md

 # Lehner motor map
 Calculate the Lehner&copy; 2280-40 electric motor map from performance data issued by the manufacturer.
+Plot motor performance maps in terms of torque, shaft power, efficiency, and absorbed current as function of RPM and input voltage.
 Plot propeller operating points on the map.
+Include gear ratio and gearbox losses.

+If you are is satisfied with the default motor data, then skip to the [Usage](#usage) section

 ## Code structure
 The code is entirely written in MATLAB.
 The structure is as follows: